nolanlawson/pouchdb-phonegap-cordova/README.md

 <script src="./path/to/pouchdb.js"></script>
 ```

 By default, PouchDB will use either WebSQL or IndexedDB &ndash; whatever is available on the device.
-This means that in terms of support, you have:
+PouchDB supports:

 | Platform | Supported version |
 | ----- | --- |